Do you know how to create an email newsletter that will keep your subscribers informed, engaged, and turn them into loyal customers?

 Email Newsletters for Nonprofits

-Nonprofits can use email newsletters to connect with their subscribers, really engaging with people and inspiring them to take action.
+Nonprofit newsletters help you to connect with their subscribers, really engaging with people and inspiring them to take action.
 Similar to small businesses, nonprofits need to take advantage of email marketing’s high ROI to make their marketing dollars go a long way.

 Email marketing makes a huge difference for donations.
 In fact, 28% of nonprofit donations in 2018 were attributed to email communications.